CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 The logic of propositions-as-types is not exactly the same as the logic of Booleans, however.
-The reason has to do with double negation: recall that for the Booleans, `not not b` is always equal to `b` which you can check by just trying both possibilities.
+The reason has to do with double negation: recall that for the Booleans, `not (not b)` is always equal to `b`, which you can check by just trying both possibilities.
 Working with propositions-as-types, we can show one direction of that equivalence:

 ```
 implies¬¬ : {ℓ : Level} → {P : Type ℓ}
   → (P → (¬ ¬ P))
 -- Exercise:
-implies¬¬ p = ?
+implies¬¬ p = {!!}
 ```

 But, we cannot show that `¬ ¬ A → A` in general!